Welcome

 This site offers numerous resources to anyone who wants to learn more about the past, whether using the Concise Western Civ book or not.
 Material may be used for non-profit, educational purposes.

 Materials can be found by clicking on the available links.
 Yellow text in the red boxes and underlined blue text are hyperlinks.
-Clicking on the titles in the left-hand column to links directly to an contents page for each chapter.
-Each page will offer, first, a brief theme and summary of the chapter and the several sections.
+Clicking on the titles in the left-hand column links directly to a contents page for each chapter.
+Each page will offer, first, a brief theme and summary of the chapter and its sections.
 A list of key words, the main names, events, and facts for each section follows.
 Review Questions and other questions round out each Study Guide page.

 In the navigation bar above in the header and below in the footer are these links: